 Hallstatt has a fairly temperate climate and we recommend visiting from May through September to make the most of the hiking and water activities.
 However, it’s possible to visit year-round and during the winter, the market square comes alive with a Christmas market.

-This sample itinerary will give you an idea of what is possible when you travel in Hallstatt, and showcases routes we know work particularly well.
-Treat this as inspiration, because your trip will be created uniquely by one of our specialists.
+Our itineraries will give you suggestions for what is possible when you travel in Hallstatt, and they showcase routes we know work particularly well.
+Treat them as inspiration, because your trip will be created uniquely by one of our specialists.

 Map of Hallstatt